Maurkice Pouncey: Professional career

 The Pittsburgh Steelers chose Pouncey in the first round (18th pick overall).
 He was the highest selected center since Damien Woody.

 On July 30, 2010, the Pittsburgh Steelers signed Pouncey to a five-year, $14.80 million contract with $7.94 million guaranteed.

 In his rookie year, he started in all 16 games played at the center position, and was selected to the Pro Bowl.
 Additionally, in accordance with his exceptional play as a center during his rookie year, he received 2 votes (out of 50) for the National Football League Rookie of the Year Award.
 In the AFC Championship, Pouncey injured his ankle during the win over the New York Jets and was not able to play in the Super Bowl.
 The Steelers lost the Super Bowl to the Green Bay Packers.

 Pouncey played 14 games in 2011 and 15 games in 2012.
 He earned first team All-Pro honors for the 2011 season.
 Both those years, he was a Pro Bowl selection.
+He was ranked 49th by his fellow players on the NFL Top 100 Players of 2012.

 In Week 1 of the 2013 season, Pouncey tore his right ACL and MCL after Steelers guard David DeCastro accidentally dove into Pouncey's right leg while trying to assist Pouncey in blocking Tennessee Titans defensive tackle Sammie Lee Hill.
 He was subsequently placed on injured reserve, ending his season.

 On June 12, 2014, the Pittsburgh Steelers signed Pouncey to a five-year, $44.12 million contract extension with a $13 million signing bonus.
 This extension made him, at that time, the highest paid center in the National Football League.
 After a successful recovery from knee surgery, Pouncey started all 16 games in 2014 and was selected to the Pro Bowl for the fourth time of his career.
 He was named as a first team All-Pro selection for the second time.
+He was ranked 83rd by his fellow players on the NFL Top 100 Players of 2015.

 On August 23, 2015, during the Steelers' first preseason game, Pouncey suffered a broken fibula when Green Bay Packers safety Ha Ha Clinton-Dix rolled onto the back of Pouncey's ankle.
 His recovery was delayed further after he developed an infection that required a second surgery.
 Pouncey ultimately missed the entire 2015 season.

-Pouncey was named to his fifth career Pro Bowl in recognition of his 2016 season.
+Pouncey started in 15 regular season games and three postseason games in the 2016 season.
+He was named to his fifth career Pro Bowl in recognition of his 2016 season.

 On December 19, 2017, Pouncey was named to his sixth Pro Bowl along with fellow Steeler offensive linemen Alejandro Villanueva and David DeCastro.
+In the 2017 season, Pouncey started 15 regular season games and one postseason game.

+In the 2018 season, Pouncey started all 16 games.